eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 associated with **Events** which had occurred.
 The **EventOrigin**, **EventId** and **EventCallback** are stored inside of the **EventInfo** and can be acquired by the user.

+!!! attention
+    Please be aware about the thread-safety restrictions of the _WaitSet_ and read the Thread Safety chapter carefully.

 ## Reference

 | task | call |